Skyppex/cmdgate/README.md

 # cmdgate

-`cmdgate` provides a way to call cmd commands from other CLIs such as bash from WSL.
+`cmdgate` provides a way to call `cmd` commands from other CLIs such as bash from WSL by starting a `cmd` process, piping stdin, and captuing output from `stdout` and `stderr`.

 ## Installation